PatrickMoraisN/Ebytr-Challenge/README.md

 ---
 # :monocle_face: About
-This challenge was made by integrating React with MongoDB using Mongoose.
+This challenge was made by integrating React with Node / Express using MongoDB / Mongoose.

 The aim is to make a full-stack application with the basic features of a CRUD.
 <br />